AliSoftware/OHHTTPStubs/README.md

 **Note**: if you're using `OHHTTPStubs`'s Swiftier API (`OHHTTPStubsSwift.swift` and the `Swift` subspec), you can also compose the matcher functions like this: `stub(isScheme("http") && isHost("myhost")) { … }`
 </details>

+## More examples & Help Topics

+* For a lot more examples, see the dedicated "[Usage Examples](https://github.com/AliSoftware/OHHTTPStubs/wiki/Usage-Examples)" wiki page.
+* The wiki also contain [some articles that can help you get started](https://github.com/AliSoftware/OHHTTPStubs/wiki) with (and troubleshoot if needed) `OHHTTPStubs`.

 ## Recording requests to replay them later

 Instead of writing the content of the stubs you want to use manually, you can use tools like [SWHttpTrafficRecorder](https://github.com/capitalone/SWHttpTrafficRecorder) to record network requests into files.
 This way you can later use those files as stub responses.
 This tool can record all three formats that are supported by `OHHTTPStubs` (the `HTTPMessage` format, the simple response boby/content file, and the `Mocktail` format).

-_Note that there are also other ways to perform a similar task, from using `curl -is <url> >foo.response` (which generates something compatible with the `HTTPMessage` format) to using other network recording libraries, `SWHttpTrafficRecorder` being only one of them._
+_(There are also other ways to perform a similar task, including using `curl -is <url> >foo.response` to generate files compatible with the `HTTPMessage` format, or using other network recording libraries similar to `SWHttpTrafficRecorder`)._

-## More examples & Help Topics

-* For a lot more examples, see the dedicated "[Usage Examples](https://github.com/AliSoftware/OHHTTPStubs/wiki/Usage-Examples)" wiki page.
-* The wiki also contain [some articles that can help you get started](https://github.com/AliSoftware/OHHTTPStubs/wiki) with (and troubleshoot if needed) `OHHTTPStubs`.

 # Compatibility